 Chronic headaches are often associated with bruxism or TMJ, both of which can be treated and prevented in our office.
 Chronic headaches can severely impact your daily life.

 It is important to determine what may be causing them so you can treat the root of the issue.
-Contact our office if you are experiencing chronic headaches.
-To learn more about chronic headaches and what can be done to prevent them, see Frequent Headaches
+Contact our office if you have chronic headaches.
+To learn more about chronic headaches and what can be done to prevent them, see Frequent Headaches.

 Missing Teeth

 Missing teeth are a common dental concern.
-If missing teeth are left untreated they may cause gum recession, teeth shifting, and other oral issues.
-We offer a variety of ways to replace missing teeth in our office using options such as crowns, bridges, implants, and dentures.
-To learn more about missing teeth and how we treat them, see Missing Teeth
+They may cause gum recession, shifting teeth, and other oral issues left untreated.
+We offer a variety of ways to replace missing teeth in our office with implant-supported crowns, bridges, and dentures.
+To learn more about lost teeth and how we treat them, see Missing Teeth.

 Snoring and Sleep Apnea